MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/e-invoicing-ita-fatturapa-get-started.md

 ---
 # required metadata

-title: Get started with Electronic invoicing for Italy
+title: Get started with Electronic invoicing for Italy.
+FatturaPA SDI
-description: This topic provides information that will help you get started with Electronic invoicing for Italy.
+description: This topic provides information that will help you get started with Electronic invoicing for Italy using SDI with FatturePA format.
 author: abaryshnikov
 ms.date: 11/30/2021
 ms.topic: article